Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Simulation Results

 \section{Simulation Results}

 In this section, we demonstrate the superiority of the proposed SF channel in SCs, using the MNIST \cite{MNIST}, CIFAR-$10$ \cite{CIFAR10}, and STL-$10$ \cite{STL10} datasets.
-The enc-dec architecture follows the same configuration in \cite{BlindSC}, except that the activation function of the last encoder layer is replaced with a sigmoid.
+Unless otherwise stated, the enc-dec architecture follows the same configuration as in \cite{BlindSC}, except that the activation function of the last encoder layer is replaced with a sigmoid.
 The loss function is used as the MSE loss when evaluating with the PSNR, and the SSIM loss when evaluating with the SSIM \cite{DeepJSCC_Q}.
-For MNIST, the number of training epochs is set to 50 for PSNR and 20 for SSIM, whereas for CIFAR-$10$ and STL-$10$, 20 and 100 epochs are used, respectively.
+For MNIST and CIFAR-$10$, the number of training epochs is set to 50 for PSNR and 20 for SSIM, while 100 epochs are used for STL-$10$.
 The batch size is fixed to $64$ for all datasets, and the Adam optimizer \cite{ADAM} is employed with an initial learning rate of $10^{-4}$.

 For performance comparison of analog SCs, we consider the following baselines. \begin{itemize} \item {\bf DeepJSCC-A (Proposed SFC):} This framework integrates the proposed SF channel (SFC) optimization into the analog DeepJSCC framework of \cite{DeepJSCC}.